michael-123/PYDFMerger/README.md

     1. If you leave the brackets out (`02_bachelorthesis.pdf`) the whole document will be merged.
 1. Output: After the tool finished the job you will find a file named `XX_merge.pdf` in the folder.
 If you ran the script again the file will be overwritten.
 So do not name anything important `XX_merge.pdf` and place it in folder of the script.
 Thank you.

-## Known Problems
-If the page numbering of the PDF starts with roman numbers I-IV the script won't work properly.

-## Windows Executable
-There will be a Windows .exe in the `Download` folder which runs the script without the need of Python 3.5.
-It was build on a 64 bit Windows machine.

 ## Example
 If the script runs in a folder with the three files `01_document1[1-2;3-4].pdf`, `02_document2.pdf` and `03_document3[2-3].pdf` the output file `XX_merge.pdf` will contain the following: